rahulchilukuri23/demo/readme.md

 # DB Schema Setup
 * sql scripts are located at /src/main/resources/db
-* Ideally these scripts are to be run on postgresql server along with the csv file from https://data.wa.gov/api/views/f6w7-q2d2/rows.csv?accessType=DOWNLOAD
+* These scripts are to be run on postgresql server along with the csv file from https://data.wa.gov/api/views/f6w7-q2d2/rows.csv?accessType=DOWNLOAD
 * Need to update the path of the file on load-schema-staging-table.sql first when that script is to be run
 * Run these commands to prepopulate data from the csv file
 ```